WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-04-05-azure-container-registry-kubernetes.md

 ## Upload an Image to the Azure Container Registry

-To upload an image to the new ACR, you have two options: importing the image from Dockerhub or uploading it from a CI/CD pipeline (or manually).
+To upload an image to the new ACR, you have two options: importing the image from Docker Hub or uploading it from a CI/CD pipeline (or manually).

-### Import an Image from Dockerhub into ACR
+### Import an Image from Docker Hub into ACR

 Importing an image is a good way to get started fast but I would recommend using the CI/CD pipeline approach in the next section.
 To import the image, use the following Azure CLI command:

 <script src="https://gist.github.com/WolfgangOfner/9f78fbe4917a26a0761d8b9395833cf3.js"></script>

-The first line logs you into your Azure subscription and the second one takes the name of your ACR, the source image from Dockerhub, and the image name which will be created in ACR.
+The first line logs you into your Azure subscription and the second one takes the name of your ACR, the source image from Docker Hub, and the image name which will be created in ACR.

 ### Upload a Docker Image using Azure DevOps Pipelines

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.

 The better approach to uploading is an automated Azure DevOps pipeline.
-In my previous demos, I already created tasks to build and publish the image to Dockerhub.
-I will update these tasks to a new version (v2 instead of v1) and add more parameters, so you can easily switch between ACR and Dockerhub.
+In my previous demos, I already created tasks to build and publish the image to Docker Hub.
+I will update these tasks to a new version (v2 instead of v1) and add more parameters, so you can easily switch between ACR and Docker Hub.

 ### Create a Service Connection to your ACR